Best Credit Cards for Free Airport Lounge Access

 - Escape Lounges

-The Platinum Card lets you earn 5X points per dollar on flights booked through the airline or American Express Travel.
-You also earn 5X points per dollar on hotels booked through AmexTravel.com.
-Along with a generous introductory points bonus, other card perks include:
+The Platinum Card lets you earn 5X points per dollar on flights booked through the airline or American Express Travel (up to $500,000 on these purchases per calendar year).
+You also earn 5X points per dollar on prepaid hotels booked through AmexTravel.com.
+Along with the ability to earn a generous introductory points bonus, other card perks include:

 - Fee credit for Global Entry or TSA Precheck

-This card packs quite a punch for travelers, all for an annual fee of $550.
+This card packs quite a punch for travelers, all for an annual fee of $595 (see Rates & Fees; terms apply).

 2. Chase Sapphire Reserve